paulocoutinhox/goci/README.md

 [server]
 host = :8080
 workspaceDir = YOUR-WORKSPACE-DIRECTORY
+useInMemoryResources = 1
 resourcesDir = YOUR-GOPATH-DIRECTORY + /src/github.com/prsolucoes/goci
 ```

-* You dont need "resourcesDir", because you can use in-memory resources loading.
-GoCI will use all assets from memory and not from disk.
-Use config "useInMemoryResources" = "1".
-You can check sample config file.
+* You dont need "resourcesDir" if you are using "useInMemoryResources", because all resources files is loaded from memory and not from disk.

 # Sample files